 - Chemical folliculitis is caused when the skin or follicle is exposed to substances like coal tars, or due to the overuse of topical medications such as corticosteroids.
 This leads to swelling and obstruction of the follicular opening.

 Whether it is on the arms, the legs, or scalp folliculitis treatment, the course depends on the type and severity of the condition and can range from pill to topical medications to laser hair removal to even surgery, in severe cases.
 While the condition isn’t life-threatening; it can be irritating because it causes itching, and soreness, and can be embarrassing due to its appearance.

 In general, mild cases tend to clear within a day or two with simple self-care measures.
 For severe and recurring cases of folliculitis, you need to see a doctor.

 Simple measures to treat folliculitis include:

-• Wearing loose clothing made of cotton or natural fibres
+- Wearing loose clothing made of cotton or natural fibers

 Medicated treatments include:

 - Antibiotic creams, lotions, gels, or pills to control the infection